Health plans: understand the end of the limit for sessions with psychologists, speech therapists and other therapies | Economy

 3. When does the change take effect?

-The new normative resolution will be published in the Federal Official Gazette and will come into effect on August 1, 2022.
+The new normative resolution will be published in the Federal Official Gazette and will take effect on August 1, 2022.

 Those who had been doing the therapies and paying the exceeded limit are not entitled to reimbursement for consultations performed previously.